 Accountant & Bookkeeper Guides

 6 min read

 Your clients rely on you for sound business advice.
 And sometimes the best advice is hard to give.
 In the case of fraud, you’ll need to tell your small business clients some uncomfortable truths.

 Your clients probably underestimate the risk of fraud

-According to the world's largest anti-fraud organization, the Association of Certified Fraud Examiners (ACFE), small and mid-sized businesses are the most common victims of organizational fraud.
+According to the world's largest anti-fraud organisation, the Association of Certified Fraud Examiners (ACFE), small and mid-sized businesses are the most common victims of organisational fraud.
 And the effects can be more damaging.

 Small businesses with fewer than 100 employees reported 28 percent of all instances of fraud – a higher rate than for medium and large businesses – and suffered greater losses in relation to their size.

 The types of fraud that your clients need to be aware of fall into three categories: